 My family is big potato fans.
-Whether it is red, russet yukon gold or roasted, mashed, baked or fried – my family will eat them.
+Whether it is red, russet Yukon gold or roasted, mashed, baked or fried – my family will eat them.
 I especially love it when I can get them to eat them with the skin.
-I have never tried grilled potatoes but thought it sounded like a fun idea.
+I have never tried grilled potatoes with BBQ dipping sauce but thought it sounded like a fun idea.

 Now in Utah, french fries with fry sauce is big.
 I must say my family’s mouths turn down into a frown if a restaurant offer ketchup and no fry sauce.
 The basic fry sauce uses a base of ketchup and mayo.
 However, there is a place here called the Training Table.
 They offer a fry sauce with more of a kick.
 I have always guessed to was made with bbq sauce.
 Well I figured these grilled russets would be similar to a fry and figured a sauce made with bbq sauce would be the perfect accompaniment to a grilled potato/french fry.